-- You were insolvent by least the amount of the cancelled debt at the time the debt was cancelled.
+- You were insolvent by least the amount of the canceled debt at the time the debt was canceled.
 Being insolvent means your liabilities outweigh the fair market value of your assets.
-In other words, you had a negative net worth when the debt was cancelled.
-To take the insolvency exclusion for cancelled debt, you need to file IRS Form 982.
+In other words, you had a negative net worth when the debt was canceled.
+To take the insolvency exclusion for canceled debt, you need to file IRS Form 982.

 Your state's tax law for cancelled debts may differ from that of federal tax law.
 Consult a tax professional, e.g. an accountant or attorney, to confirm your state's tax law about reporting cancelled debts as taxable income.